 There is a number of decentralized solutions so selecting a blockchain platform for project developing becomes a difficult task.
 That is why Blaize decided to provide this guide covering the pros and cons of blockchain platforms commonly known on the market.

-Which is the best blockchain platform?
+Which is the best blockchain platform for DApp applications?
 As you can already see, the answer will strictly differ depending on project purpose and clients’ personal requirements.
 We have provided you with the examples showing the best fit for a certain project, yet, please note that listed blockchain are not limited to those.

 We hope this guide will be useful for you!